-- a) Discuss some of the messages that the advertisements try to convey. - b) Do you agree with the messages?
+a.)
+Discuss some of the messages that the advertisements try to convey.

+b.)
+Do you agree with the messages?
 Why ?
+Why not?

-Why not? - c) Who sets the rules for the "perfect body"?
-How are these beneficial to those who set them? - d) Discuss how these messages can affect the confidence of people.
-Think of other products which also use stereotypical "body" as their marketing strategy for example breakfast cereals, gym products and others - 1.
-Do you think set body images are healthy and achievable? - Is there any connection between one's physical appearance and a. physical health? b. self-esteem? - 3.
-Can body image affect one's achievement of potential, and affect aspirations? - 4.
-Discuss how your actions such as teasing could impose a negative body image on your friend/s. - 5.
+c.)
+Who sets the rules for the "perfect body"?
+How are these beneficial to those who set them?

+d.)
+Discuss how these messages can affect the confidence of many people e.)
+Think of other products which also use stereotypical "body" as their marketing strategies for example breakfast cereals, gym products,

+- 1. Do you think set body images are healthy and achievable? - 2.
+Is there any connection between one's physical appearance and a. physical health? b. self-confidence? - 3.
+Can body image affect one's achievements and affect aspirations? - 4.
+Discuss how your actions such as teasing could result in a negative body image on your friend/s. - 5.
 Discuss other social/ cultural pressures which might influence our body image?

 Bullying and victimisation of adolescents are important concerns.
-Classrooms being the microcosm of the larger society are often characterised by the imbalance of power.
+Classroom being the microcosm of the larger society is often characterised by the imbalance in power.
 Bullying can be seen as the abuse of power over vulnerable and marginalised students.
-Bullying has short and long term psychological and societal effects on both the victim as well as the students who bully.
-Bullying can be direct or indirect, it takes different forms - verbal, social, physical, cyber, etc. Victims are often isolated or themselves remain isolated which leads to depressions, insecurity, anxiety, illness, low self-esteem etc. Such isolation will have a detrimental effect on the academic as well as the social life of the victim.
+Bullying has short and long term psychological and societal effects on both the victim and the students who bully.
+Bullying can be direct or indirect, it takes different forms - verbal, social, physical, cyber.
+Victims are often isolated or themselves remain isolated which lead to depressions, insecurity, anxiety, illness, low self-esteem etc. This will have a detrimental effect on the academic as well as the social life of the victim.
 Individuals who bully are also at the risk of accepting violence later in their life.
 They need help in understanding the concepts of equity and respect.
 The discussions initiated with this article could aim at restructuring the classroom to establish equality, appreciation, recognition and respect among all.